NiiAmoo/AirBnB-Superhosts-Analysis/README.md

 # AirBnB Superhosts Analysis

-The data for this projeect is AirBnB data provided by Eurowings
+The data for this project is AirBnB data provided by Eurowings Digital and augmented with data from Kaggle.

 ## Requirements
 - Overall Goal: